> Licence Application & Assessment Process

-What is Confidential Commercial Information (CCI) and application process?
+What is Confidential Commercial Information (CCI) and what is the application process?

-- a notification of a Notifiable Low Risk Dealing; or
+- a notification of a Notifiable Low Risk Dealing

 - a submission to the Regulator.

-If the Regulator declares certain information to be CCI, the Regulator must not publicly release the information.
+If the Regulator declares information to be CCI, then that information must not:

 - be accessible by way of a request for access to information under the Freedom of Information Act 1982.